Kidderminster: History

 The town's local government was reformed by the Municipal Reform Act 1835, which incorporated Kidderminster as a municipal borough.
-This superseded the charter of 1636, and divided the borough into three wards represented by six aldermen and eighteen councillors, the number of wards was doubled in the 1880s.
+This superseded the charter of 1636, and divided the borough into three wards represented by six aldermen and eighteen councillors; the number of wards was doubled in the 1880s.
 The current Town Hall on Vicar Street was built in 1877.

 Kidderminster has two Commissioners' churches.
-The first was St George's Church, on Radford Avenue.
-This was designed by Francis Goodwin and built in 1821–1824, finally being consecrated in April 1824.
+The first is St George's, on Radford Avenue; this was designed by Francis Goodwin and built in 1821–1824, finally being consecrated in April 1824.
 Its grant of just over £17,000.00, was the third-largest given by the commission to any church outside London.
-The second church was St John's Church, on the Bewdley Road.
+The second church is St John's, on the Bewdley Road.
 This was built in 1843 and the architect was Matthew Steele; its grant was just over £4,000.

 The Shrubbery was converted into a military headquarters towards the end of the 19th century.

-In 1974 the old borough of Kidderminster was abolished and merged into the new Wyre Forest District.
-In December 2015 Kidderminster was established as a civil parish with a new Town Council, following a public referendum.
+In 1974, the old borough of Kidderminster was abolished and merged into the new Wyre Forest District.
+In December 2015, Kidderminster was established as a civil parish with a new town council, following a public referendum.